-- (i) the person is tested for SARS-CoV-2; and - (ii) subject to subparagraph (iii), the period for which the person is required to self-quarantine under paragraph (g) expires during the period in which the person is awaiting the result of that test, the period of self-quarantine is extended until the person receives a negative SARS CoV-2 test result; and - (iii) if the person receives a negative SARS-CoV-2 test result and: - (A) the period for which the person is required to self-quarantine under paragraph (g) has not expired, the person must continue to self-quarantine under paragraph (g) for the remainder of that period; or - (B) the period for which the person is required to self-quarantine under paragraph (g) (as extended under either or both of paragraph (h) and (i)(ii)) has expired, the person may cease self-quarantining immediately; and - (j) unless the specific conditions of the exemption granted to the prohibited person provide that the person is not required to be tested for SARS-CoV-2, provide documentary evidence: - (i) of any negative SARS-CoV-2 test result received by the person within 72 hours prior to the person's proposed or actual entry to Victoria; and - (ii) that the person has been tested in accordance with paragraph (c) (including evidence of the person's most recent test) to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction) when requested to do so: and - (k) wear a face covering when in public (over and above the Directions currently in force, unless the person is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Victoria)); and - (1) practise physical distancing; and - (m) advise the Department immediately if the prohibited person experiences any SARS-CoV-2 Symptoms. - (17) Nothing in subclauses (15) and (16) prevents an authorised officer from exercising an emergency power to give a person a different direction or impose a different requirement or condition of exemption on the person.
+- (i) unless the specific conditions of the exemption granted to the prohibited person provide that the person is not required to be tested for SARS-CoV-2, if, during the period of self-quarantine: - (i) the person is tested for SARS-CoV-2; and - (ii) subject to subclause (iii), the period for which the person is required to self-quarantine under subclause (g) expires during the period in which the person is awaiting the result of that test, the period of self-quarantine is extended until the person receives a negative SARS CoV-2 test result; and

+- (iii) if the person receives a negative SARS-CoV-2 test result and: - (A) the period for which the person is required to self-quarantine under subclause (g) has not expired, the person must continue to self-quarantine under subclause (g) for the remainder of that period; or - (B) the period for which the person is required to self-quarantine under subclause (g) (as extended under either or both of subclauses (h) and (i)(ii)) has expired, the person may cease self-quarantining immediately; and - (j) unless the specific conditions of the exemption granted to the prohibited person provide that the person is not required to be tested for SARS-CoV-2, provide documentary evidence: - (i) of any negative SARS-CoV-2 test result received by the person within 72 hours prior to the person's proposed or actual entry to Victoria; and - (ii) that the person has been tested in accordance with subclause (c) (including evidence of the person's most recent test) to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction) when requested to do so; and - (k) wear a face covering when in public (over and above the Directions currently in force, unless the person is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Victoria)); and - (1) practise physical distancing; and - (m) advise the Department immediately if the prohibited person experiences any SARS-CoV-2 Symptoms. - (17) Nothing in subclauses (15) and (16) prevents an authorised officer from exercising an emergency power to give a person a different direction or impose a different requirement or condition of exemption on the person.